kdchk/myGitHubHello-WorldTutorial/README.md

 Recomended tutorial by GitHub.
 From https://guides.github.com/activities/hello-world/

 Here guide recommends me to write something about myself.
-But I wiln't do it now =)
+But I won't do it now =) And of course, happy "Hello World!" to you!